joshbegley/nyt-latest/README.md

-**Release of Three Million Epstein Pages Appears Unlikely to Satisfy**\
+**Release of Three Million Epstein Pages Falls Short, Survivors Say**\
-`Democratic lawmakers and some survivors of Mr. Epstein’s abuse said the disclosure fell short.`\
+`“I think there’s a hunger or a thirst for information that I do not think will be satisfied by the review of these documents,” Todd Blanche, the deputy attorney general, said.
+“There’s nothing I can do about that.”`\
 https://nytimes.com/2026/01/30/us/politics/epstein-files-release.html

 **Patriots defensive coordinator Terrell Williams declared cancer-free after 4-month battle**\